Monday, November 27, 2023

 You mute my emotions.

-My instincts told me to apologize in Chinese
+My instincts told me to apologize in Chinese,

-But destiny told me to speak of humanity
+But destiny told me to speak of humanity,

 When weakness became my language.

-I sigh away from eye contact
+I sighed away from eye contact,

 And I gave you my contact.